crgr/zed-cheatsheet/README.md

 ]
 ```

-Note: Make sure the task_name matches the "label" in your `tasks.json` exactly.
+> Make sure the task_name matches the "label" in your `tasks.json` exactly.

 3. How to use it